-3 tablespoons olive oil
+- 3 tablespoons olive oil

-2 teaspoons Italian spice blend (dried oregano, thyme, coriander, fennel seeds)
+- 2 teaspoons Italian spice blend dried oregano, thyme, coriander, fennel seeds

-1 large yellow onion peeled and diced
+- 1 large yellow onion peeled and diced

-8 cloves garlic, peeled & minced
+- 8 cloves garlic peeled & minced

-Salt and pepper, to taste
+- salt and pepper to taste

-2 large tomatoes, diced
+- 2 large tomatoes diced

-3/4 pound cherry tomatoes, cut in half
+- ¾ pound cherry tomatoes cut in half

-1 1/4 lb.. ground meat (some combination pork, veal and/or beef)
+- 1¼ pounds ground meat some combination pork, veal and/or beef

-4 tablespoons breadcrumbs
+- 4 tablespoons breadcrumbs

-1 bunch basil, leaves removed and saved
+- 1 bunch basil leaves removed and saved

 Prep the Ingredients

-Cut the cherry tomatoes in half and dice the whole tomatoes.
+- Cut the cherry tomatoes in half and dice the whole tomatoes.

-Peel and mince the garlic, then peel and dice the onion.
+- Peel and mince the garlic, then peel and dice the onion.

-Remove the basil leaves from the stems, keep the leaves, toss the stems.
+- Remove the basil leaves from the stems, keep the leaves, toss the stems.

-Put together the spices.
+- Combine the spices.

-Bring a large pot of salted water to a boil for the pasta.
+- Bring a large pot of salted water to a boil for the pasta.

 Cook the Ingredients for the Meatballs

-Heat up a large sauce pot over medium heat until warm.
+- Heat up a large sauce pot over medium heat until warm.
 Add 1 tablespoon of olive oil and when hot, add the Italian spices.
 Cook for about a minute until the spices become fragrant.
 Stir the spices continuously so they don’t burn.

 - Season with salt and pepper and when the onion starts to soften, remove these aromatics from the heat.
 Transfer to a plate in a single layer and place in the refrigerator to cool.

 Make the Sauce

-Back in the same pot you cooked the meatball ingredients, add another tablespoon of olive oil and heat up but don’t let it smoke.
+- Back in the same pot you cooked the meatball ingredients, add another tablespoon of olive oil and heat up but don’t let it smoke.
 Add the remaining onion, stir to combine with oil and cook over medium heat for a minute or two.

-Add the diced tomatoes (not the cherry tomatoes) along with 3/4 cup of water.
+- Add the diced tomatoes (not the cherry tomatoes) along with ¾ cup of water.
 (I like to use some of the pasta water).
 Let this cook for 10 minutes or more until the tomatoes complete soften.
 Be sure to stir the sauce every once in a while so it doesn’t burn.

-Add the cherry tomato halves, stir to combine with the rest of the sauce and remove from heat.
+- Add the cherry tomato halves, stir to combine with the rest of the sauce and remove from heat.
 The cherry tomatoes will cook in the heat of the sauce but you want them remain intact.

 Prepare the Meatballs

-While the sauce is cooking, mix together the ground meat, the cooled onions and garlic from the refrigerator, half the Pecorino cheese and all of the breadcrumbs.
+- While the sauce is cooking, mix together the ground meat, the cooled onions and garlic from the refrigerator, half the Pecorino cheese and all of the breadcrumbs.
 Use your hands to gently combine all these ingredients and then begin the process of making meatballs about the size of a golf ball.

-In a medium sized fry pan, heat up the remaining tablespoon of olive oil until hot but not smoking.
+- In a medium sized fry pan, heat up the remaining tablespoon of olive oil until hot but not smoking.
 Add the meatballs and cook until browned.
 This will take about 10 minutes.
 If your pan isn’t big enough to cook all the meatballs in one shot, by all means, cook them in two batches.
 You don’t want to crowd them or they will steam and not brown.

-At this point, add the pasta to the boiling water.
+- At this point, add the pasta to the boiling water.
 It should take about 10 minutes to cook or as long as it takes the meatballs to complete the next step.

-When the meatballs are browned, transfer them into the sauce pot and heat for about 10 minutes until the meatballs are cooked through.
+- When the meatballs are browned, transfer them into the sauce pot and heat for about 10 minutes until the meatballs are cooked through.

 Finish & Plate

-When the sauce and meatballs are done cooking and the pasta is a perfect al dente, drain the pasta and add to the sauce pot.
+- When the sauce and meatballs are done cooking and the pasta is a perfect al dente, drain the pasta and add to the sauce pot.
 Combine the sauce and pasta until the pasta is well coated.
 I like to use kitchen tongs but any utensil will do.

-Coarsely chop the basil leaves and add it to the pot with the remaining Pecorino cheese.
+- Coarsely chop the basil leaves and add it to the pot with the remaining Pecorino cheese.
 (Keep some of the basil and cheese on the side to use as a garnish when platting)

-The hot pepper flakes are optional but if you like it spicy, they are a great addition.
+- The hot pepper flakes are optional but if you like it spicy, they are a great addition.